 Michael Machette, Quaternary Geologist (retired), Port Townsend

 Objectives: Visit ground zero of the largest dam-removal project in the world and one of the largest ecological restoration projects ever attempted.
 See the developing shore-line and take a tour of three important restoration sites along the Elwha River.
-Limited participation, $15 fee to cover expenses.
-Deadline: receipt by mail on or before Sept.
-24.
+Enjoy the outdoors and have enlightening discussions (socially distanced).